Project Setup

 To configure Maven to support Sting you need to add a dependency on the annotations library as well as configure the javac compiler to use the Sting annotation processor.

-The Sting annotations are included in the sting-core
+The Sting annotations are included in the sting-core artifact.
+To add this library to

-your Maven project, simply add the following to your pom.xml
+your Maven project, simply add the following to your pom.xml:

 <project>